-When you link a business partner to an RFQ, the Preferred Manufacturer Part Number from the Request for Quotation Lines (tdpur1502m000) session is copied to the Preferred MPN field in the RFQ Responses (tdpur1506m000) session.
+When you link a business partner to an RFQ, the Manufacturer Part Number from the RFQ Lines (tdpur1502m000) session is copied to the Manufacturer Part Number field in the RFQ Responses (tdpur1506m000) session.
 However, if the preferred MPN from the RFQ line is not allowed for a business partner, the business partner cannot be linked to the RFQ.
-Therefore, you must select another business partner or you must change the Preferred Manufacturer Part Number in the Request for Quotation Lines (tdpur1502m000) session.
+Therefore, you must select another business partner or you must change the Manufacturer Part Number in the RFQ Lines (tdpur1502m000) session.

-When you convert an RFQ to a purchase order or a contract and the status of the MPN is Approved, LN copies the Preferred Manufacturer Part Number to the purchase order or purchase contract and generates an MPN set for the purchase order.
+When you convert an RFQ to a purchase order or a contract and the status of the MPN is Approved, LN copies the Manufacturer Part Number to the purchase order or purchase contract and generates an MPN set for the purchase order.
 If the item is an MPN item but no MPN is filled on the RFQ, the MPN and manufacturer are defaulted from the Items - Purchase (tdipu0101m000) session.